 How yummy is this tile???
 Clé Tile’s website suggested using a neutral gray grout, and ultimately we went with that.
 Though I was tempted to be really edgy and use black grout, I wasn’t sure how Instagrammable black on black would be.
-Ummm, ya, Instagramming my shoes were really a grout decision factor.
-I’m such and Insta dork.
+Ummm, ya, Instagramming my shoes was a grout decision factor.
+I’m such an Insta dork.
 After Pinterest searching black grout on the black tile for hours, I played it safe.

 Once the penny rounds set, it was onto the walls.
 I probably mentioned this before, but I have a young boy whose aim isn’t always awesome.
 White subway from Clé Tile to the wall rescue.
 Behold Gerry, tile layer extraordinaire.
 Look at that precision!

-We finished the tile off with the same brass edging we used in Potty Paradise, and I’m becoming quite obsessed with it.
-Like I kinda wanna edge everything in brass.
+We finished the tile with the same brass edging we used in Potty Paradise, and I’m becoming quite obsessed with it.
+Like, I kinda wanna edge everything in brass.
 Can we all take a pause and oooh and ahhhh over this scene just for a minute?